CheetahDoesStuff/CheetahDoesStuff/README.md

   11 Public Repos<br>
   21 Total

-  OS: Arch Linux

-  WM: MangoWC with a custom rice
+  OS: Arch Linux with MangoWC and a custom rice
   <ul>
     <li>Now part of <a href="https://chjk.xyz">CHJK Studios</a>🎉!</li>
     <li>I do coding 💻</li>